Fieldtrips

 Water Wise City - Green retention in Gdańsk

-Invitation to the technical tour no 2: Discovering Green Retention: Nature-based stormwater solutions in Gdańsk
+Invitation to the technical tour no 2: Discovering Green Retention - Nature-based stormwater solutions in Gdańsk

 Gdańsk, one of Poland’s oldest and most dynamic cities, is renowned for its rich maritime history and vibrant cultural scene.
 Situated on the Baltic coast, the city faces significant water management challenges, including heavy rainfall and stormwater runoff.
 In response, Gdańsk has become a leader in implementing nature-based solutions (NbS) to enhance urban resilience and climate adaptation.